vishwas-mehta/GENAI-CHATBOT/README.md

 ## Status

+✅ **Backend Routes Complete** - All API routes for document upload, query, and file management are implemented.

-🚧 **Work in Progress** - This project is actively being developed.
-Core modules in the `core/` directory are currently being implemented.
+🚧 **In Progress** - Core modules (document loaders, LLM integration, ChromaDB store) are being developed.